 College Prep Biology, Biology Honors and Advanced Placement Biology classes are offered to a select group of freshmen that qualify.
 Families should have been notified in the acceptance letter if your child qualified for one of these courses.
 If a student did not qualify for any of the Biology sections for his/her freshman year, he/she will still complete the three years of science with the remaining three years at Fenwick.
 However, if he or she desires a fourth year of science, the student may enroll in a summer school science course at Fenwick.
 Biology, Chemistry, Physics and Environmental Science are all offered each summer.

-If your student has sung in a choir or played an instrument prior to enrolling at Fenwick or has interest to do so, we encourage he or she to enroll in either band or choir.
+If your student has sung in a choir, played an instrument, or created artwork prior to enrolling at Fenwick, or has the interest to do so, we encourage he or her to enroll in the band, choir or art.

 There is a four-year language requirement at Fenwick and we offer French, German, Italian, Latin, and Spanish.
 After his or her sophomore year, if the student does not have a B average or higher, he or she will be asked to choose an alternate language.
-If your child has been taking a foreign language at his or her grammar school, we encourage you to have your child sit for the Foreign Language placement exam, which is offered on two dates for convenience: Thursday Apr.
-14 and Tuesday, Apr.
-19 starting at 2:30 p.m.
-To enroll for the exam, or if you have any questions, you may contact Mr. Alan Howell (firstname.lastname@example.org).
+If your child has been taking a foreign language at his or her grammar school, we encourage you to have your child sit for the Foreign Language placement exam, which is offered on two dates for convenience: Wednesday, Apr.
+19 and Tuesday, Apr.
+25 starting at 2:30 p.m.
+Students should arrive a Fenwick between 2:30 and 3:30 in Room 24.
+To enroll for the exam, or if you have any questions, you may contact Mr. Alan Howell (email@example.com).

 If your student did not qualify for Honors Math based on data from the entrance exam and you think he/she may qualify after completing more of their 8th grade math curriculum, students can take a placement test in May.
 All decisions are made by our Math Department chair, Roger Finnell.
 With over 40 years of experience, his assessment will be the most accurate determination of the appropriate math course for your student.
-The Math placement exam is Monday, May 16 at 3:15 p.m.
-To enroll for the exam, or if you have any questions, you may contact Mr. Roger Finnell at (email@example.com).
+The Math placement exam is Monday, May 22 at 3:15 p.m.
+Students should arrive at Fenwick, in the student cafeteria, before 3:15.
+To enroll for the exam, or if you have any questions, you may contact Mr. Roger Finnell at (firstname.lastname@example.org).

 Information on athletics and summer camps can be obtained by contacting the Athletic Department at (708) 386-0127 ext.
 343 and 314.
 We also encourage each family to check out our Athletics section on our website.
 Tryouts for fall sports will most likely occur before school starts, so watch the calendar and our website for upcoming notices.